adelphi-ed-tech/au-courses/courses/intro-to-programming.md

 3. discuss how it is related to computational literacy
 4. facilitate a 10-15 minute discussion with the class

-This assignment can be completed individual or in teams of 2.
+This assignment can be completed individually or in teams of 2.

+Here are a few potential topics, to give you a sense of themes for this assignment:

+- changes to friendship, love, and other social relationships in the age of Facebook and other social media
+- use of data encryption
+- the split-attention and distraction caused by text messages, twitter, etc.
+- role of universities and faculty/professors given a (possible) abundance of online learning opportunities like MOOCs, YouTube, Khan Academy, ...
+- Wikipedia, knowledge, learning, etc.
+- video games and their social effects
+- the balance between security and privacy

 Quizzes
 --------------------------------------------------------